denialromeo/danielmoore.us/about.md

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
     <p>I'm broadly happy with the direction the U.S. is going, and look forward to many more years here.
 America is such a magical place.
 Everyone should at least visit.</p>
-    <p>Probably the one downside is that the economy is saturated &ndash; there's not much room to grow here.
-As a salaried professional, I'm very happy, but if I go into business for myself, I'll likely leave.</p>
-    <p>That said, the climate, culture, and countryside here can't be beaten.
-Even if I do ever sojourn out, I'll always find my way back.</p>
     <p>Historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>